Wanting to Do Better Outreach with Students and the Public

 The AAS Astronomy Ambassadors workshop was held on the Friday and Saturday before the start of the winter AAS meeting in Honolulu, January 2020.
 Participants spent two active days learning techniques, examining selected materials, and getting to know each other and an existing community of astronomers doing outreach.
 There were sessions appropriate for those who have done outreach already and for those who are just beginners.
 No experience required.
 Participation was encouraged by members of groups underrepresented in science.

 More information about the AAS Astronomy Ambassadors program.

-More information about the workshop and a link to the online application.
+More information about the workshop content.